 Once arrested, Wuornos was sentenced to death for six of the seven murders.
 On October 9, 2002, she was executed via lethal injection by the State of Florida.

-Charles Manson (b.
-November 12th, 1934) was a musician before he formed his notorious cult the Manson Family in California’s desert during the late 1960s.
-He used the Family to do his bidding.
-Manson was found guilty of conspiring to commit the murders of seven people (actress Sharon Tate, four people at Tate’s residence, and married couple Leno and Rosemary LaBianca) in 1971.
-While all the murders were carried out by the members of the Family, Manson was still convicted due to the joint-responsibility rule.
-His death sentence was changed to a life sentence because of the temporary elimination of the death penalty in 1972.
-Charles Manson passed away in November 2017.
+Charles Manson was a musician before forming his infamous cult, the Manson Family, in California’s desert during the late 1960s.
+Though he never personally carried out any murders, he used the Family to do his bidding.
+Manson was found guilty of conspiring to commit the murders of seven people in 1971: actress Sharon Tate, four individuals at Tate’s residence, and married couple Leno and Rosemary LaBianca.
+He was convicted thanks to the joint-responsibility rule.

 Dennis Rader dubbed himself the “BTK strangler” and the “BTK killer,” with the acronym “BTK” standing for “Bind, Torture, Kill” (his nefarious modus operandi).
 Between 1974 and 1991, Rader murdered ten people in and around Wichita, Kansas.
 During the 90s and early 2000s, he sent letters to the police and the news, describing the murders in detail.
 It wasn’t until 2004, when Rader returned to sending letters, that the police able to arrest him, finally convicting him in 2005.